 There are reams of psychological information on how damaging this is to a child’s sense of familial belonging, but it also has the effect of making the custody dispute an order of magnitude more adversarial.

 Please encourage your children, through words and actions, to have a relationship with both parents.
 Clearly, there are exceptions to this guidance, particularly in cases where the other parent may have committed abuse.
-In these situations, consult with your attorney about the options which may include supervised visitation.
+In these situations, consult with your child custody attorney about the options which may include supervised visitation.

-Develop a custody schedule.
+Work with your child custody attorney on a custody schedule.
 Be specific.

 The custody schedule should spell out the days, times and locations of when and where the children will transfer from the custody of one parent to the other.
-At a minimum, in addition to the routine custody transfers, there should be language that covers major holidays, birthdays, anniversaries, and the coordination of vacation travel with the custody schedule.
+At a minimum, in addition to the routine custody transfers, there should be language that covers major holidays, birthdays, anniversaries, and the coordination of vacation travel with the child custody schedule.

 Specific doesn’t have to mean rigid.